-"Toners are most helpful and necessary for people with oily or acne-prone skin, or for people who want extra cleansing after wearing makeup or other heavy skin products such as sun screen," she explains.
+"Toners are most helpful and necessary for people with oily or acne-prone skin, or for people who want extra cleansing after wearing makeup or other heavy skin products such as sunscreen," she said.

-It shrinks pores.
+- 1. It shrinks pores.

 Applying a small amount of toner to a soft cotton ball or pad and gently blotting and wiping your face with it will remove oil and give the appearance of smaller pores.

-It gives your skin pH balance.
+- 2. It restores your skin's pH balance.

-It adds a layer of protection.
+- 3. It adds a layer of protection.

-It refreshes skin.
+- 5. It refreshes skin.

-It can prevent ingrown hairs.
+- 6. It can prevent ingrown hairs.

-Toners containing glycolic or other alpha hydroxy acids can help to prevent ingrown hairs, so it also aids in grooming.
+Toners containing glycolic acid or other alpha hydroxy acids can help to prevent ingrown hairs, so it also aids in grooming.